· Salesforce Guide · 19 min read

 We use SSO for some users and Salesforce logins for others.
 What do we do?

-Split the work cleanly: enforce MFA at the IdP for SSO users, and enforce MFA directly in Salesforce for any username/password path.
-One weak path undermines the rest, so inventory both and close gaps.
+Enforce MFA at the IdP for SSO users, and enforce MFA in Salesforce for direct logins.
+Validate both paths.

 Is Salesforce Authenticator or a TOTP app enough for non-admin users?